General Business

 Reinhardt's general business concentration is a broad degree program designed for students aspiring for a career in business.
 Its selling point is in its flexibility: after completing the business core, which includes courses in accounting, economics, management, marketing and finance, you select another five business courses that will best prepare you for your intended career.
 You also select several general electives that can address your interests.

-Grounding in the liberal arts
+Grounding in the Liberal Arts

 With a grounding in liberal arts, you will gain experience in critical thinking, strategic planning, decision-making and creativity, all vitally important skills in today's highly competitive and rapidly changing world.